-If you’re wondering, “Should I buy a paid antivirus online,” there are a few things you should consider.
-These days, free antivirus software give us enough reasons to lend their paid counterparts a second thought.
+If you’re wondering, “Should I buy a paid antivirus online?” there are a few things you should consider.
+These days, free antivirus softwares give us enough reasons to lend their paid counterparts a second thought.

 - Free antiviruses are made by the same companies.

 - They’re constantly monitoring our PCs against virus and malware attacks.